yuenhuitian/imda-pofma/pages/about-us.md

 # Functions of the POFMA Office
 The POFMA Office:
-- has regulatory oversight of online platforms  to ensure they put safeguards in place to prevent abuse [of their platforms]
+- advises Portfolio Minister(s) on type of Directions to issue based on technical feasibility, effectiveness and suitability
-- is equipped to assess the technical feasibility and effectiveness of the various regulatory tools to deal with online falsehoods
+- issues Directions/Notices on the instruction of Portfolio Minister(s) and monitor compliance with and enforce the Directions
-- works with technology companies on the Codes of Practice, and monitors compliance with the directions and codes
+- administers the Codes of Practice (CoPs) issued under POFMA and monitor compliance with and enforce the CoPs